sebo6921/Non-Destructive-photo-editor/README.md

 **Other Error Avoidance/Prevention** - Jessica Fan, Kruti Mistry

-**Extended filters**
+**Extended filters** - Sebastian Chkourko

 **Filters with negative results** - Jessica Fan

-**Emboss and edge detection filters**
+**Emboss and edge detection filters** - Kruti Mistry

-**Brightness adjustment**
+**Brightness adjustment** - Diego Olivera

-**Contrast adjustment**
+**Contrast adjustment** -  Diego Olivera

-**Block averaging**
+**Block averaging** - Diego Olivera

 **Random scattering**

 **Toolbar for common operations** - Jessica Fan

-**Keyboard shortcuts**
+**Keyboard shortcuts** - Sebastian Chkourko

-**Mouse selection of rectangular regions** - Jessica Fan
+**Mouse selection of rectangular regions** - James Maher, Jessica Fan

-**Crop to selection**
+**Crop to selection** Diego Olivera

 **Drawing functions – rectangle, ellipse, line** - Jessica Fan

-**Macros for record and replay of operations**
+**Macros for record and replay of operations** - Sebastian Chkourko

-**Show us something. . .: ANDIE Help Guide, Change Toolbar Colour, Freehand Drawing**
+**Show us something. . .: ANDIE Help Guide, Change Toolbar Colour, Freehand Drawing** - Sebastian Chkourko, Jessica Fan

 ## ANDIE Build Instructions
 Run ANDIE through Gradle.

 ## ANDIE User Guide
-**Shortcut Keys** - To use the shortcuts, you must click on the section of the menu where the action falls under before clicking the shortcut key. e.g. Save (S), Click File, then shortcut S.

-**Image Save As, Image Export** - To use Save As and Export, you must put the image type after writing the new filename, e.g. a png type image with the file name imageFile must be named imageFile.png in order to save as or export the image.
+**Image Save As, Image Export** - To use "Save As" and "Export," include the image type in the new filename.
+For example, to save a PNG image with the filename "imageFile," name it "imageFile.png."

-**Mean Filter, Gaussian Blur Filter, Median Filter** - The number inputted for the radius of the image must be between 1 and 10.
+**Mean Filter, Gaussian Blur Filter, Median Filter** - The radius value for these filters must be between 1 and 10.
+The program enforces these limits using a JSpinner with minimum and maximum bounds.

-**Resize** - The number inputted for the resize of the current image must be between 25 (a quarter of the current image size) and 300 (3 times the current image size).
+**Resize** - The resize value for the current image must be between 25 (25% of the current image size) and 300 (300% of the current image size).
+This is controlled within the program using a JSpinner.

-**Colour Channel Cycling** - Cycles through different possibilities of the re-ordering of RGB e.g. RGB, GRB, BRG
+**Colour Channel Cycling** - This feature cycles through different possible re-orderings of RGB channels, such as RGB, GRB, and BRG.

+**Drawing Stroke Width** - The number inputted for the stroke width must be between 1 and 10.
+The program ensures this range using a JSpinner.

-**Choose Language** - In the help menu, click the Change Language button.
-A pop-up with a drop-down menu of the different possible languages is shown.
-Choose the language you want the ANDIE program to be and restart ANDIE.
+**Choose Language** - To change the language, go to the "Settings" menu and click the "Change Language" button.
+A pop-up with a drop-down menu of available languages will appear.
+Choose your preferred language and restart ANDIE.

+**Crop to Selection and Drawing Functions** - To use these features, press and hold the mouse button, then release it when you want the crop or drawing to end.

-**All Other Features** - Click the corresponding button for the feature or use the shortcut provided.
+**All Other Features** - Click the corresponding button for the desired feature or use the provided shortcut.
+The program uses input controls, to enforce valid input ranges for all applicable features, ensuring ease of use and preventing errors.

 ## Issues and Bugs
 **Median Filter** - The Median Filter operation, while effective, may experience a delay in processing and application, this is particularly noticeable on larger images.
 This delay can extend up to approximately 10 seconds, depending on the size and complexity of the image.

+**Colour Channel Cycling** - While colour channel cycling does cycle through all RGB variations, the order in which these variations appear may not follow a predictable sequence.